 Ullrich: We like shopping on Ku’damn, at Gucci, Versace and also in Mitte.
 We try on the things we both like and than check if the outfit also works as a double when we stand next to each other.
 But we don’t always agree on what we want.

-Ralf: I feel like I have to like it from the beginning.
+Rolf: I feel like I have to like it from the beginning.

-Ralf: Yes, in my case it needs to be love at first sight, although I’ve learned that trying things on before buying them is usually wiser.
+Rolf: Yes, in my case it needs to be love at first sight, although I’ve learned that trying things on before buying them is usually wiser.
 You know how sometimes an outfit or piece of clothing looks fabulous on a mannequin but then, once you wear it, it doesn’t quite work?
 Ulli helps balance out my impulsive shopping and 90% of the time we can find a compromise.

 Œ Magazine: Still impressed!
 I for one could never imagine having to decide about my clothes with another person.